 Recent conflicts show the increasing impact of UAS on operations.
-The war in Libya between the Government of National Accord and the such an impact to cause one pundit to defend armor, titling his article, "No, Drones Haven't Made Tanks Obsolete" (Bateman, 2020).
+The war in Libya between the Government of National Accord and the Libyan National Army was called "the largest drone war in the world" by the UN Special Representative to Libya in 2020 (Gatopoulos, 2020).
+In the conflict between Armenia and Azerbaijan, drones have had such an impact to cause one pundit to defend armor, titling his article, "No, Drones Haven't Made Tanks Obsolete" (Bateman, 2020).
 Clearly, the threat of UAS is growing.
 These types of threats cannot be just waved away, watched from a distance as they happen to other countries and other theaters.